davidanderle/hacs-hestia-scheduler/README.md

 - **Bell icon** (🔔 `mdi:bell-alert`, gold) — Appears next to the preset icon on **preemptable** slots.
 This means the scheduler will send a notification to your phone *before* this transition fires, giving you the chance to cancel it.
 See [Preemptive Action](#preemptive-action-bell-icon) below.
 - **Current-time needle** — A vertical blue line on today's row shows the current time, updating every minute.
 - **Fire icon** (🔥 `mdi:fire`, red) — Appears on the current-time needle when the zone's climate entity reports `hvac_action: heating`, so you can see at a glance whether the heating is actively firing.
 - **Pre-heat gradient** — When the learning thermostat decides to start heating early, a **gradient overlay** appears on today's row blending from the current slot's colour into the next slot's colour.
 This visually shows the pre-heat window.
-A brighter/more opaque gradient means pre-heating is actively happening right now; a fainter gradient indicates a remembered/predicted pre-heat window from the thermal model.
+A small 🔥 fire icon anchored at the bottom marks the exact minute pre-heating began.
+The gradient and fire icon persist across page loads and reloads via `localStorage` (entries expire after 7 days).
+Slot preset icons remain visible above the gradient.
 - **Hover cursor** — Moving the mouse over the weekly grid shows a vertical cursor with a time label, making it easy to read exact times.

 ### Editing a schedule